Gulf-IEA/ESR-Best-Practices/README.md

 # ESR-Best-Practices
-Best practices document for creating and updated Ecosystem Status Report in the region
+Best practices document for creating and updating Ecosystem Status Reports (ESRs) in the United States Southeast region (including Gulf of America, U.S. South Atlantic, and U.S. Caribbean).